toneddu2000/FTE_Ragdoll/README.md

 # FTE_Ragdoll
-Simple ragdoll examples with FTEQW game engine.
+Simple ragdoll example with FTEQW game engine.
 This simple project provides an intuitive way to test ragdolls in FTEQW.
 Controls:
 Right mouse to toggle cursor placement on/off.
 Left click to spawn ragdoll at gizmo location.
 Space key to swap between scenes and OK to launch chosen scene.